 Sphinx is also capable of recording the same data in files, so they can be inspected later off-line.

-The file containing true data is always located here:
+By default, the file containing true data is located here:

 recordings, which belongs to a history whose size is limited.